Articles | Volume 36, issue 2

 Short summary

-In December 2021 the agonic line crossed the Royal Observatory of Madrid on its westward drift.
-The previous cross of the agonic line, drifting eastward, is not accurately dated because declination measurements of that time are scarce.
-After collecting the data made in the Iberian Peninsula over the last 500 years and reducing them to the ROM coordinates, a geomagnetic declination curve has been generated.
-As a result, the previous cross of the agonic line has been dated around the year 1652.
+In December 2021, the agonic line crossed the Royal Observatory of Madrid on its westward drift.
+The previous crossing by the agonic line, drifting eastward, is not accurately dated because declination measurements of that time are scarce.
+After collecting the data obtained in the Iberian Peninsula over the last 500 years and reducing them to ROM coordinates, a geomagnetic declination curve was generated.
+As a result, the previous cross ing been the agonic line was dated around the year 1652.

 D. Spiller, L. Ansalone, S. Amici, A. Piscini, and P. P. Mathieu